raviqqe/silky9/design.md

 real     | (same as int) | (same as int)

 * shutdown instruction doesn't take any constant operand
-* do the not operations by xor with 1
+* do the not operations by xor
 * int's 1/x seems not to be defined
-* definition of bool type
+* definition of bool type is;
   * false := 0b0..0
   * true /= false
   * bool type has same expression as int type